 Via Negativa is a unique experiment in daily, poetic conversation with the living and the dead.
-Dave Bonta founded the site in 2003 and Luisa A. Igloria joined in 2010.
+Dave Bonta founded the site in 2003 and Luisa A. Igloria joined seven years later.
 Guest authors contribute as well.
 Both poets are based in the eastern United States, at least part of the year: Dave in the mountains of central Pennsylvania, when he isn’t in London, and Luisa in the Tidewater area of Virginia, where she teaches in the MFA Creative Writing Program at Old Dominion University.
-Poems first posted here have found their way into prize-winning collections: Luisa’s latest book, Ode to the Heart Smaller than a Pencil Eraser, won the 2014 May Swenson Poetry Award, chosen by Mark Doty, and Dave’s chapbook Breakdown: Banjo Poems won the Keystone Chapbook Prize from Seven Kitchens Press, chosen by Sascha Feinstein.
-Dave writes daily erasure poems from the 17th-century diary entries of Samuel Pepys, in addition to other things, while Luisa has been writing and posting a poem a day since November 2010, often in response to Dave’s posts at The Morning Porch.
-Her next-to-most-recent book, The Saints of Streets, also includes many poems first published here.
+Dave writes, among other things, daily erasure poems from the 17th-century diary entries of the odious but fascinating Mr. Samuel Pepys, while Luisa has been writing and posting a poem a day since November 2010, often in response to Dave’s posts here or at The Morning Porch.

 Go read Dave’s blogging manifesto if you’d like a better sense of where we’re coming from here.